DarthPJB/nixinate/README.md

 }
 ```

-Each `nixosConfiguration` you have configured will have a deployment script created in
+Each `nixosConfiguration` you have configured will have a deployment script created in your flake.

-`apps`, visible in `nix flake show`.
+## deployment
-To finally execute the deployment script, use `nix run .#myMachine`
+To deploy the machine, use `nix run .#myMachine`, you can easily see what machines are in your flake with `nix flake show`.
+** DEPLOYING ONLY WITH NIX RUN WILL NOT PERSIST PAST A REBOOT **
+often, we might make a deployment that despite our best testing causes the machine to be in a broken state; if the machine is remote this
+may be hard to rectify (such as using KVM or console).
+To ensure best practice, the default behaviour of this script is to use
+`nixos-rebuild test`; you can read more about this in the [various documentation](https://wiki.nixos.org/wiki/Nixos-rebuild)

+The long and short of this is that a deployment made will **not be added to the bootloader** meaning in the event you break SSHD or alike
+you can simply reset the system to restore the previous configuration.

+should you want to `nixos-rebuild switch` the remote system, use the following command.
+`nix run .#myMachine -- switch`

+as you might be able to tell, you can pass any nixos-rebuild compatible argument in the invocation.

 ### Using other app outputs with nixinate.